Renaissance (French political party): Finance

 Christian Dargnat, former general director of BNP Paribas Asset Management, leads the La République En Marche! financial association.
 Since its creation, the association has raised funds for the party.
 In 2016, Georges Fenech, a deputy of the Republicans, alerted the National Assembly that the association had continued fund raising even during Macron's trip to London.
 This led Prime Minister Manuel Valls to issue an official denial even though En Marche! had already done so.
 Macron declared in May 2016 that 2,000 donors had already contributed financially to the party.
 In December 2016, he spoke of more than 10,000 donors from 1 euro to 7,500 euros.
 By the end of December 2016, he had collected between 4 and 5 million euros in donations.
 At the end of March, this figure exceeded 9 million euros from 35,000 donations, averaging 257 euros per donation.
 600 donors made up half of the total amount donated, with donations upwards of 5,000 euros.

 In the book Dans l'enfer de Bercy: Enquête sur les secrets du ministère des Finances (JC Lattès, 2017) by journalists Frédéric Says and Marion L'Hour, Macron was accused of using 120,000 euros from the state budget from 1 January to 30 August 2016 in order to fund his presidential campaign.

 European representation

 In the European Parliament, La République En Marche sits in the Renew Europe group with five MEPs.

-In the European Committee of the Regions, La République En Marche sits in the Renew Europe CoR group, with three full members and one alternate member for the 2020–2025 mandate.
-Anne Rudisuhli is Coordinator in the SEDEC Commission and Magali Altounian is Deputy Coordinator in the ECON Commission.
+In the European Committee of the Regions, La République En Marche sits in the Renew Europe CoR group, with three full members and one alternate member for the 2025–2030 mandate.
+Anne Rudisuhli is Coordinator in the SEDEC Commission and Magali Altounian is the Chair of the CIVEX Commission and member of the Bureau of the Renew Europe CoR Group.